stephenhu/stats/docs/design.md

 ## caching

-in general, all data should be placed into cache for highest performance.  the caching happens by crawling the filesystem.
+in general, all data should be placed into cache for highest performance.  the caching happens by crawling the filesystem and loading into memory.

-for transient information like game season stats and averages, data should be pulled into memory from the json files during startup.

 * do teams need to be cached per season or can there be a general teams map for all seasons?
 * same question for players, in general i think there should be a generic players map